A simple formalization of alpha-equivalence: Introduction

 \paragraph{Structure of the paper.} We begin by recalling the definition of untyped $\lambda$-calculus terms in Section~\ref{s:lam}.
 In Section~\ref{s:alpha}, we give $\alpha$-equivalence an inductive definition via a set of straightforward inference rules.
 In Section~\ref{s:aprop}, we show that the proposed inference rules not only define an equivalence relation but also satisfy properties in the literature.
 In addition, we show that $\alpha$-equivalence satisfies structural rules of equational logic.
-We then define capture-avoiding substitution as a relation in Section~\ref{s:ssubst} and show, in Section~\ref{s:sprop}, that it preserves $\alpha$-equivalence as expected.
-In Section~\ref{s:subst_impl}, we show that a practical, monadic implementation of substitution agrees with our relational capture-avoiding substitution definition.
+We then define a specification for substitution in Section~\ref{s:ssubst} and show, in Section~\ref{s:sprop}, that it preserves $\alpha$-equivalence as expected.
+In Section~\ref{s:subst_impl}, we show that a practical capture-avoiding implementation of substitution agrees with our specification relation.
 In Section~\ref{s:adec}, we provide a decision procedure for checking $\alpha$-equivalence.
-In Section~\ref{s:bvc}, we consider Barendregt’s Variable Convention~\cite{barendregt1984lambda}, which allows us to use non-capture-avoiding substitution safely --- this is used to prove the substitution lemma~\cite{barendregt1984lambda} in Section~\ref{s:subst_lemma}.
+In Section~\ref{s:bvc}, we consider the variable convention~\cite{barendregt1984lambda}, which allows us to use non-capture-avoiding substitution safely --- this is used to prove the substitution lemma~\cite{barendregt1984lambda} in Section~\ref{s:subst_lemma}.
+In Section~\ref{s:debruijn}, we compare our approach with the approach of taking a detour via de Bruijn indices.
 We conclude in Section~\ref{s:conc}.
-Rocq code without proofs is given in Appendix~\ref{a:rocq-formalization}, with the full formalization available at \url{https://github.com/kalmera/lambda-simple-alpha}.
+Accompanying Rocq code without proofs is given in Appendix~\ref{a:rocq-formalization}, with the full formalization available at \url{https://github.com/kalmera/lambda-simple-alpha}.